MeaganRitchie-zz/flower-picker/README.md

 ### To-do list:
 * Add a button for filter reset
+* Add a flower to the database
 * Refactor
 * Sort displayed flowers alphabetically

 ## Status
 Project is: finished with option to expand functionality and DRY out code.